WandZhong/oracles/README.md

     node scripts/abigen.js <path to the truffle contract builds>

-Usually you should just use make:
+Usually it's enough to use `make`:

     make abigen-backsage